Censorship in the Soviet Union: Jamming of foreign radio stations

-Due to the appearance of foreign radio stations broadcasting in Russian territory and inaccessibility for censorship, as well as the appearance of a large number of shortwave receivers, massive jamming of these stations was applied in the USSR using high-power radio-electronic equipment.
-It continued for almost 60 years.
-The Soviet radio censorship network was the most powerful in the world.
+Due to the appearance of foreign radio stations broadcasting in Russian territory and their immunity from censorship, as well as the appearance of a large number of shortwave receivers, massive jamming of these stations was applied in the USSR using high-power radio-electronic equipment.
+It continued for almost 60 years until the end of the Cold War.
+The Soviet radio censorship network was the most extensive in the world.

 All information related to radio jamming and usage of corresponding equipment was considered a state secret.
 On the eve of the 1980 Summer Olympics in Moscow, the Olympic Panorama magazine intended to publish a photo with a hardly noticeable jamming tower located in the Fili District.
 Despite the photo being of a public place, it was approved for publication only after the tower was cut from it.

 The production of receivers with wavelengths shorter than 25 meters was also controlled.
 Receivers with those ranges were primarily exported and were sold very rarely within the country.

 Circumvention of censorship

 Samizdat, allegorical styles, smuggling, and tamizdat (publishing abroad) were used as methods of circumventing censorship.
 For example, an underground library was functioning in Odessa from 1967 to 1982, which was used by around 2,000 readers.
 Soviet dissidents were active fighters against censorship.
 Samizdat was the main method of information dissemination.
-Such organizations as the Moscow Helsinki Group and the Free Interprofessional Labor Union were also engaged in similar activities.
+Such organizations as the Moscow Helsinki Group and the Free Interprofessional Labor Union were also engaged in similar activities, but they were heavily persecuted.

 Other forms of illegal distribution included roentgenizdat and magnitizdat, copying and distributing music not available in the Soviet Union.

 There were cases of literary hoaxes, where authors made up a translated source.
 Poet Vladimir Lifschitz, for instance, invented a British poet named James Clifford, who allegedly died in 1944 on the Western Front.
 Vladimir published poetry which he claimed was written by James Clifford, but which was actually his own work.

-One more method was a so-called "dog method".
+One more method was the so-called "dog method".
 According to this, one should include an obviously ridiculous and attention-drawing vivid episode in the work.
 As a result, minor nuances went unnoticed.
 In this manner, a movie named The Diamond Arm was saved after the director, Leonid Gaidai, intentionally included a nuclear explosion at the end of the film.
 The Goskino commission was horrified and requested that the explosion be removed.
 After resisting for a while, Gaidai removed the explosion and the rest of the film was left almost untouched.

 One of the important information channels were anecdotes.
-Through this, folklore from people often express their critical attitude to authorities and communist ideology.
-Political anecdotes became widespread in the 60s and 70s.
+Through this, folklore from people often expressed their critical attitude towards the authorities and communist ideology.
+Political anecdotes became widespread in the 1960s and 70s.